DonSchenck/csharp-kafka-events-workshop/README.md

 Like some of the previous commands, this command will update your config.json file associated with Service Binding.
 This is user later when you bind your Kafka instance to your service running in OpenShift.

+At this point we're ready to "bind" our Kafka instance to our application.
+More specifically, the Service Binding tool will look for any DeploymentConfig objects in your current OpenShift project and will let you select the one with which you wish to bind your Kafka instance.

+For this tutorial, we haven't created that DeploymentConfig yet.
+That's the next step.

 ## 3. Creating an app to produce events
+The first step in this entire suite of applications is to have a service in OpenShift that produces events into the proper topic in our Kafka instance.

+### 3.1 View the source code — this is optional
+If you wish to see the code that will be implemented, check out [this Github repository](https://github.com/donschenck/vac-seen-generator).

+### 3.2 Hard-coded values
+Several values are hard-coded inside the application. *Part* of the reason for this is to mimic the real-world implementation of a microservice.

+If this were the actual vaccination-tracking system, you would expect very country to create their own reporting system.
+Therefore, hard-coding the country code, vaccination types, and other specific information makes total sense.

+### 3.3 What we're doing
+This application will create one to 40 vaccination events per day for the past 30 days.

+The type of shot (e.g. Pfizer or Moderna), the shot number (1st vaccination, 2nd, booster) and number of events for that day are all randomly generated.

+### 3.4 How the Service Binding works
+When this application starts, it has no knowledge of the Kafka instance to which it will produce events.
+In order to write to Kafka, this application needs to know the following:
+* URI of the bootstrap server
+* Topic — hard-coded as "us"
+* Security Protocol
+* SaslMechanicm
+* SaslUsername
+* SaslPassword

+Other than the topic, the information is supplied by the Service Binding mechanism.
+Here is how that mechanism works:

+When you run the command `rhoas service bind`, the rhoas CLI will gather the needed information from your active Kafka cluster.
+It will then use the token in your config.json file to connect to your cluster and retrieve a list of DeploymentConfigs in your current project.

+You are presented with that list, and you select a DeploymentConfig.
+The tool will then create (or add to, if already existing) a directory in the root directory of that DeploymentConfig's container, called "bindings".
+Inside that "bindings" directory, a directory is created for your Kafka instance, and files are added containing the needed information, i.e. URI, Security Protocol, etc.

+When this happens, the existing pod in the container is destroyed and replaced with a new pod.
+This new pod has visibility to the new "bindings" directory (and sub-directories).
+The application can then read from these files, get the information needed, and begin sending events to Kafka.

+### 3.5 Creating the app in OpenShift

 ## 4. Creating an app to consume events and write to an event store
 ## 5. Creating an app that summarizes a day's events and stores the results in a database
 ## 6. Creating a web app to view and control this system